Brush bronzewing: Breeding

 The Brush Bronzewing exhibits a breeding display similar to the common bronzewing, including a courtship display of bowing and a vocal advertisement of a low repeated 'hoop' or 'whoo' call.
 Breeding occurs mainly between September - January, however incubation of eggs and hatchlings has been observed all year round.
-Young are semi-altricial and nidicolous, requiring warmth, nourishment and a high level of parental care.
+The young are semi-altricial and nidicolous, requiring warmth, nourishment and a high level of parental care.
 The clutch usually consists of two eggs, which will be incubated for roughly 17 days and fledge after 16–20 days.
 Adult pairs will resume breeding 3–4 weeks after fledglings become independent.

 Due to the shy and cautious nature of these birds, they will flush from their nests abruptly when they perceive a potential threat.
 This may be the cause of their low nesting success (~10%), with one study finding that seven young hatched from 29 eggs across 15 nests, of which only three survived to fledge.

 Migration

-Birds tend to reside within their local habitats, with no long distance banding recoveries being and no large scale migrations apparent.
+The birds tend to reside within their local habitats, with no long distance banding recoveries being recorded and no large scale migrations apparent.
 In a study from 1967, one bird was recovered just 25 km from the initial banding site.
 These birds are rarely seen in flocking formation, preferring to move singly, in pairs or small family groups; the largest recorded gathering was a group of eight birds.